minnaheim/typstCV/typst/cv.typ

         Originally from Vienna, lived in Finland, Ukraine, France, and Singapore, and currently living in Zürich.

-        In my free time, I like to code, cycle, swim and read.
+        In my free time, I am part of the organizing committee of the Zurich R User Group.
+I also like to code, cycle, swim and read.

         *Email:* #link("mailto:minnaemiliahagen.heim@uzh.ch") \
         *Phone:* #link("tel:+41767604201") \